How to correct Ehrenfest nonadiabatic dynamics in open quantum systems: Ehrenfest plus random force (E$+$$\sigma$) dynamics: Introduction

-Although ED is efficient enough, it often fails to meet high accuracy requirements.
-More specifically, it cannot successfully achieve detailed balance.
-This limitation arises due to its inability to properly account for statistical fluctuations between electronic and nuclear degrees of freedom, as ED relies on a mean-field approximation \cite{parandekar2005mixed, bellonzi2016assessment}.
+Although ED is efficient enough, why does it often fail to meet high accuracy requirements?
+More specifically, why cannot it successfully achieve detailed balance?
+The root of this limitation lies in its inability to properly account for statistical fluctuations between electronic and nuclear degrees of freedom, as ED relies on a mean field approximation \cite{parandekar2005mixed, bellonzi2016assessment}.
 Recently, several approaches have been proposed to improve the accuracy of ED.
 One notable approach is derived using the Meyer-Miller-Stock-Thoss (MMST) transformation, which involves bosonizing the electronic degrees of freedom \cite{meyera1979classical, stock1997semiclassical}.
-This method, also known as the Poisson-Bracket Mapping Equation (PBME) \cite{kim2008quantum, kim2014improving}, closely resembles traditional ED but with four key differences: (1) the computation of the average force, (2) the choice of initial conditions (whether to include zero-point energy or not), (3) the definition of population over time, and (4) the handling of nonadiabatic transitions.
+This method, also known as the Poisson-Bracket Mapping Equation (PBME) \cite{kim2008quantum, kim2014improving}, often struggles in systems with strong electronic state interactions, particularly in high-dimensional or complex systems where such couplings dominate the dynamics.
 Additionally, Miller and colleagues \cite{cotton2013symmetrical, cotton2013symmetrical} proposed another refinement to ED, which is known as symmetrical quasi-classical windowing (SQC).
-The SQC method builds on the idea of symmetrically windowing both the initial and final trajectories, akin to a quasi-classical vibrational analysis, to incorporate zero-point energy effects.
-This approach aims to capture the quantum mechanical behavior in classical simulations more accurately, addressing some of the limitations inherent in traditional ED methods.
+SQC builds on the idea of symmetrically windowing both the initial and final trajectories, akin to a quasi-classical vibrational analysis, to incorporate zero-point energy effects.
+This modified method incorporates quantum effects but remains sensitive to the choice of window function, which limits its accuracy and applicability in complex systems \cite{he2024nonadiabatic,xie2018performance,weight2021ab}.

-With this background in mind, we provide a new approach to address this inaccuracy by incorporating a random force into the ED framework.
-This idea is inspired by the electronic friction (EF) model, which introduces a stochastic term to account for the coupling between a quantum system and the environment \cite{tully2000chemical, maurer2017mode, dou2015frictional,bode2012current,dou2018perspective}.
-By adding an RF term, we can introduce fluctuations that help restore the detailed balance and thus improve the accuracy of the dynamics, particularly in OQSs where interactions with the environment play a significant role.
-Here, we consider to utilize the ED plus a random force (E$+ \sigma$ is because people open use $\sigma$ as the standard deviation of a Gaussian noise.
-The simplest case is that a single impurity level is coupled to a single phonon as well as one or two fermionic baths, which is known as the Anderson-Holstein (A-H) model.